ajrcarey/pdfium-render/README.md

 will return a mutable `&mut PdfPages` reference.
 It will no longer be possible to retrieve an owned `PdfPages` instance.
 For the motivation behind this change, see
 <https://github.com/ajrcarey/pdfium-render/issues/47>.

+Version 0.7.34 improves performance when working with `PdfPageLinks` collections that contain a large number of page links.

 Version 0.7.33 adds the `PdfPage::transform()`, `PdfPage::transform_with_clip()`, and
 `PdfPage::set_matrix_with_clip()` functions, allowing the page objects on a page to be transformed